YamperAF/Balacord-Playing-Cards/README.md

 2 of Hearts: TiltedHat

-Ace of Clubs:
+Ace of Clubs: FurretWalk

-King of Clubs:
+King of Clubs: Larswijn

-Queen of Clubs:
+Queen of Clubs: Marie

-Jack of Clubs:
+Jack of Clubs: Dimserene

-10 of Clubs:
+10 of Clubs: PinkMaggit

 9 of Clubs: